chriswebb09/chriswebb09.github.io/_posts/2017-04-18-monitoring-download-progress-swift.md

 ### Brief Overview Of URLSession

+Before we get started, let's review some of the features that Apple provides for managing network requests.
 The [URL Loading System](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/URLLoadingSystem/URLLoadingSystem.html) is a set or 'family' of classes that Apple provides for dealing with URLs and accessing data on the internet.

 __Apple describes the URL Loading System as__: